SwetSagar/Civil-Services-Notes/README.md

 They are being optimised for github and would slowly be updated. **Please do not fork for now**.
 They are `supposed to be an open source base` for future candidates to take a leaf out of.
 Thanks.

-## Subject Notes and General Studies
+## Subject Notes and General Studies syllabus wise notes.

 - Subject Notes here contains Geography, Environmental Studies, Economy and Essay.
 - They are made with respect to their reference material and not syllabus wise.
 - They are static in nature and have not been correlated with current affairs.

 ### Geography (Geomorphology, Indian Geography, Economic Geography)

-Sources :
-1. Geography NCERT for XI and XII and
-2. Certificate Physical and Human Geography, GC Leong.

 - [Earth](https://github.com/SwetSagar/Civil-Services-Notes/blob/main/01%20Subject%20Wise%20Notes/%F0%9F%8C%8F%20Geography%20Static%20Notes/1.%20Geomorphology%20and%20Climatology/1.1%20Earth.md)
 - [Landforms](https://github.com/SwetSagar/Civil-Services-Notes/blob/main/01%20Subject%20Wise%20Notes/%F0%9F%8C%8F%20Geography%20Static%20Notes/1.%20Geomorphology%20and%20Climatology/1.2%20Landforms.md)